By Colleen Cunningham, eBook Developer, F+W Media

 Ebook Retailer Specs

-The three “flavors” of ebook formatting come down to the big three ebook retailers, in order of ebook formatting “robustness” (least to most): Amazon (Kindle = Mobi7 or KF8), Barnes & Noble (Nook = ADE), and Apple (iBooks = WebKit).
-Ebook retailers that offer their own specs are as follows:
+The three “flavors” of ebook formatting come down to the big three ebook retailers, in order of ebook formatting “robustness” (least to most): Amazon (Kindle = Mobi7 or KF8), Barnes & Noble (Nook = ADE), and Apple (iBooks = webkit). eBook retailer specs are as follows:

 - Unfortunately, Apple only allows access to their iBooks specs if you apply to iTunesConnect or work with an iBookstore aggregator who will distribute your ebooks for you